johnfercher/maroto/docs/README.md

 5. Allow recursive Row/Col; **(on roadmap)**
 6. Allow generation based on HTML/JSON; **(on roadmap)**

-You can learn more about maroto`v2`following these topics:
-* Discussions are being addressed in [this issue](https://github.com/johnfercher/maroto/issues/257).

 ## Migration

 1. We will no longer maintain the current version`v1.0.0`of maroto.